Philosophy

 OpenLoci treats Clue this way.
 The nine rooms are not really the Study, the Kitchen, the Hall.
 They are functional archetypes: intake, build, ops, collab, meet, think, priv, pitch, retro.
 The Clue names are a mnemonic for the functions.
 The functions are what matter.

 Skins change the names and the atmosphere.
-The tabernacle structure — nine rooms, two zones (Vestibule and Palace), the prefix system — is invariant.
+The tabernacle structure — nine rooms, two zones (Vestibule and Palace), the room prefix system — is invariant.

 This framing emerged from a discussion of Todd Gitlin’s use of Foucault’s panopticon — another structure that defines a social order regardless of physical instantiation.
 The tabernacle is more apt here than “chassis” because it carries the implication of a portable cosmology.